Meho Kodro: Managerial career

 Kodro started working as a manager in 2006, being assistant to José Mari Bakero at former club Real Sociedad.
 On 5 January 2008, he was appointed head coach of Bosnia and Herzegovina, accepting the job after the Football Association met his conditions, which were to allow him to continue living in San Sebastián and to guarantee him full independence in football matters.
 However, things quickly went sour; Kodro led the side in two friendlies before refusing to take charge of the team for a game against Iran scheduled for 26 May in Tehran, arranged by the Association without his knowledge; as a result, he was sacked on 17 May.

 In the summer of 2008, Kodro was appointed manager of the Real Sociedad Cantera youth sides.
 He remained in the post for two years when he was promoted to B-team duties, as they competed in Segunda División B.

 In the following years, Kodro was in charge of Sarajevo in the Bosnian Premier League and Swiss Super League club Servette.
 On 4 June 2020, he signed as the new manager of Stade Lausanne Ouchy in the latter country's Challenge League.

 In August 2023, Kodro returned to managing the Bosnia and Herzegovina national team.
 He was victorious in his first game back as the team beat Liechtenstein in a UEFA Euro 2024 qualifying match on 8 September 2023.
 Following a defeat to Iceland three days later however, greatly limiting Bosnia and Herzegovina's chances to qualify directly for UEFA Euro 2024, Kodro was sacked as manager on 21 September.

+Executive career

+In June 2025, Kodro was appointed counselor to the Administrative Board of Velež Mostar.